Elite Ice Hockey League

-A system of promotion and relegation is not operated by the Elite League; teams enter the league on the basis of a decision by the board of directors.
-A similar system operates in most American sports, and also in various competitions in Britain and Ireland, including Britain's Super League Basketball competitions, the United Rugby Championship, Celtic Challenge women's rugby union competition, the Netball Superleague, and both The Hundred and County Championship in English and Welsh cricket.
-In comparison, the English football league system and English rugby union league system operate promotion and relegation, while the English rugby league system operates a hybrid model as of 2025.

-Despite the closed franchise system, other organised ice-hockey does take place in Great Britain.
-The level below the Elite League is the National Ice Hockey League, and historically teams have moved between the two leagues by election for competitive and financial reasons, by agreement of the respective leagues' management.
+The level below the Elite League is the National Ice Hockey League.
+There is no promotion and relegation, but historically teams have moved between the two leagues by election for competitive and financial reasons, by agreement of the respective leagues' management.

 Internationally, teams from the EIHL can participate in the International Ice Hockey Federation's annual Champions Hockey League (CHL), competing for the European Trophy.
 Participation is based on the strength of the various leagues in Europe (excluding the European/Asian Kontinental Hockey League).
 Going into the 2022–23 CHL season, the EIHL was ranked the No. 8 league in Europe, allowing them to send their top team to compete in the CHL.

 The day-to-day operation of the league is overseen by a chairman (as of 2023, Tony Smith), a director of hockey operations (Michael Hicks), media manager / hockey operations (Luke Fisher), head of commercial operations (Mark Brooks), and a board of directors.
 Disciplinary matters are handled by EIHL Hockey Operation's Department of Player Safety (DOPS).